solana-labs/solana/docs/src/developing/programming-model/transactions.md

 opaque data.
 The program id index is an unsigned 8-bit index to an account address in the message's array of account addresses.
 The account address indexes are each an unsigned 8-bit index into that same array.

+### Address Table Lookup Format

+A reference to an address table lookup within a message contains the public key of an [address lookup table account](../lookup-tables.md), followed by a compact- array of 8-bit indexes of writable accounts, followed by a compact-array of 8-bit indexes of read-only accounts.
+These are indexes into the lookup table account.

 ### Compact-Array Format